 - All teachers will count the number of children BEFORE leaving the facility, comparing faces to names on the paper attendance sheet that each classroom updates daily.
-If internet is working, staff can also use Brightwheel to confirm children who have been signed in by a quardian/parent. - Before leaving the facility, bathrooms, classroom structures, outdoor structures, offices, staff lounge, and wellness room will be searched. - Toddler students will be placed in their strollers to be evacuated quickly, with exception of who can walk confidently and hold hands with their teachers. - Preschool will line-up and follow their teachers. - All extra teachers that are not included in the classroom ratio should report to Toddler classrooms extra support. - After the initial accounting of all children, staff, and guests, one classroom teacher will lead the group outside with at least one teacher remaining in the rear of the group, counting as they go. - As soon as the groups have arrived at the designated meeting location, they should do another face-to-name count using the paper attendance tracker.
-If ANYONE is not accounted for, the lead teacher will notify the Director or Program Supervisor immediately.
+If the internet is working, staff can also use Brightwheel to confirm children who have been signed in by a guardian/parent. - Before leaving the facility, bathrooms, classroom structures, outdoor structures, offices, staff lounge, and wellness room will be searched. - Toddler students will be placed in their strollers to be evacuated quickly, with the exception who can walk confidently and hold hands with their teachers.
+Preschool will line-up and follow their teachers. - All extra teachers that are not included in the classroom ratio should report to Toddler classrooms extra support.
+After the initial accounting of all children, staff, and guests, one classroom teacher will lead the group outside with at least one teacher remaining in the rear of the group, counting as they go.